Bass Management: The Right Stuff

 Please review the article I wrote " Turn That LFE Setting Down" for more elaboration on this topic.

 Those thin boxy horn loaded speakers may have worked for the movie theater environment, but they don't necessarily cut it for a serious audiophile who demands uncompromised home theater performance.
 Many of use prefer high quality loudspeakers that don't compress the sound to the nth degree to achieve more loudness with less required amplifier power.
 In fact, many of us, myself included, have large tower, bass capable, speakers that can handle music and movies with equal favor.
 That being the case, we enjoy listening to our bass capable speakers complimented by our powerful but musical subwoofers.
-To keep these subwoofers musical and non-localizable, while also avoiding bass doubling at frequencies typical of common room modes, the crossover setting of the subwoofer often needs to be adjusted below 80 Hz, especially for critical two-channel listening.
+To keep these subwoofers musical and non-localizable, while also avoiding bass doubling at frequencies typical of common room modes, the crossover setting of the subwoofer often needs to be adjusted below 80 Hz, especially for critical two-channel listening if the sub is in close proximity to the listener.
 Unfortunately the Dolby spec, as well as THX, recommends 80 Hz as the choice setting and thus 90% of the receivers and processors on the market are hard coded to this setting without the option of variation or bypass.
 Using the built in LPF of the receiver / processor in conjunction with the LPF of the subwoofer may lead to phasing problems causing cancellation of some bass frequencies and excessive additive properties of others.

 Please refer to the article I wrote regarding the " Marriage between the Tower Speakers and Subwoofer " for further elaboration on this topic.